a-antoniades/Neuroformer/README.md

 `intervals`: Provides a breakdown of time intervals or bins in the dataset. train_intervals, test_intervals, finetune_intervals: Represent the segments of the dataset that will be used for training, testing, and fine-tuning respectively.

 `callback`: This function is passed to the dataloader and parses your stimulus (for example how to index the video frames) according to the relationship it has to your response (spikes).
 It is designed to integrate any stimulus/response experiment structure.
-Typically requires only 4-5 lines of code; refer to comments inside `visnav_callback()` and `combo3_V1AL_callback` inside [`datasets.py`](neuroformer/datasets.py) for an example.
+Typically requires only 4-5 lines of code; refer to comments inside `visnav_callback()` and `combo3_V1AL_callback()` inside [`datasets.py`](neuroformer/datasets.py) for an example.

 ## Modalities and Task Configuration

-In the `mconf.yaml` file, you can specify additional modalities other than spikes and frames.
+In your config file, [like this one](/share/edc/home/antonis/neuroformer_clean/Neuroformer/configs/Visnav/lateral/mconf_predict_all.yaml), you can specify additional modalities other than spikes and frames.
 For example behavioral features.
 The model will *automagically* create add/remove the necessary layers to the model.
-Additionally, you can specify any downstream objective, and choose between a
+Additionally, you can specify any downstream objective, and choose between a ***regression*** or ***classification*** task.

 Here's what each field represents: